Fabxx/GSG/README.md

 This will generate a `start.sh` in each game folder to allow you to run the games with a single execution instead of manually searching for the file, write the commands and run it, it also applies arguments if known.

-You can tweak the wine parser to add more specific game cases for the script generation. only the WINE parser can need tweaks based on your game folder names with the comparisons.
+You can tweak the wine parser to add more specific game cases for the script generation (or suggest some that i will add in updates). only the WINE parser can need tweaks based on your game folder names with the comparisons.

 # Integrating with steam rom manager